Yokra/timeline/README.md

-Interactive timeline using SVG, HTML, CSS and JavaScript, JSON.
+Interactive timeline using SVG, HTML, CSS, JavaScript and JSON.